0xsupriya/EdgeAI/README.md

-# ReactFlex - Responsive React Landing Page
+# EdgeAI - Responsive React Landing Page

-ReactFlex is a modern, responsive landing page built with React and TailwindCSS.
+EdgeAI is a modern, responsive landing page built with React and TailwindCSS.
 It is designed to showcase products, services, or businesses with a clean and professional layout.

 ## Features